Where Does Sperm Go After Prostate Cancer Surgery?

 Chemotherapy and radiation are other types of prostate surgery that can affect a man’s fertility.
 For example, chemo can kill cells that divide quickly, including sperm.
 Radiation may also damage the vesicles or the prostate gland, leading to infertility.
 If a man is considering prostate cancer treatment, it’s important to discuss sperm banking or testicular sperm extraction with his doctor.
 This will allow him to have a good chance of becoming a father should he choose to have children in the future.

-Other Posts: How Does a Sperm Donor Work?
+Other Posts: How to Cure a Blocked Sperm Duct Naturally

 Sperm reabsorption